rezen/zap-tutorial/10_authentication.md

 ### Adding Authentication
 The application has a portion of functionality that is available only to logged in users.
 To fully test out your application, you need to also test out the logic as a logged in user.
-Some applications have features exposed without authenitcation, so it's very important to understand how to perform authenciated scans.
+Some applications have features exposed without authentication, so it's very important to understand how to perform authenticated scans.
- ZAP has several means to authenticate to your application and keep track of authenication state.
+ ZAP has several means to authenticate to your application and keep track of authentication state.
 To start things out with testing out doing an authenticated scans, let's go ahead and add a registered user.

 **Links**